talifhaniedward/retail-business-analytics-sql-project/README.md

 The objective was to answer **executive-level business questions** and generate **data-driven recommendations** to improve operational efficiency, profitability, customer value, and inventory management.

+**Note:** This dataset was synthetically generated using Python to simulate a 3-year retail business period from January 2024 to December 2026.

 The analysis was performed on a large-scale retail database containing:

 * 500,000 sales transactions across 4 South African provinces